DCI/scaladci/README.md

   }
 }
 ```
-After AST transformation, the role methods are prefixed with the role names
+After AST transformation, the Role methods are prefixed with the Role names
 and lifted into the Context namespace:

 ```scala